nils-tc/tiny-chat.com/backup-files/README.md

-# Custom flow for files backup
+# Backup files on your own storage

 The objective of this custom flow is to backup files on your own storage instead of the temporary Tiny Chat S3 storage.